c-sanders/Quaternion/README.md

 parts of a quaternion as i does for the first imaginary part.

-Since i, j, and k are all equal to the square root of -1, we can state this fact rather succinctly - albeit in a slightly different manner - as follows;
+Since i, j, and k are all equal to the square root of -1, we can state this fact rather succinctly, albeit in a slightly different manner - as follows;

 ```
 ii = jj = kk = -1